-Be the first to hear from some of the just-announced winners of the 2018 New South Wales Premier’s Literary Awards, including Kim Scott, Bram Presser and Roanna Gonsalves in conversation with senior judge Suzanne Leal.
-They’ll discuss the impact that awards can have on a writer’s career, and what it feels like to follow in the footsteps of previous winners such as Michelle de Kretser, David Malouf and Helen Garner.
+Be among the first to hear from newly announced winners of the 2021 NSW Premier’s Literary Awards Davina Bell (The End of the World is Bigger than Love), Dylan Van Den Berg (Milk) and Melina Marchetta (Looking for Alibrandi) in conversation with Senior Judge Jane McCredie about their works and the impact that awards can have on a writer’s career.
 Selected from 600 nominees, this year’s winners reflect the best in new Australian literature across a variety of genres.

 Davina Bell is a writer for young people of many ages, and a children’s book editor.
 Her award-winning and Notable picture books include All the Ways To Be Smart, All of the Factors of Why I Love Tractors, Under the Love Umbrella, The Underwater Fancy-dress Parade, Oh Albert! and Hattie Helps Out.

 Dylan Van Den Berg is a Palawa writer and dramaturg.
 His play Way Back When received the 2020 Griffin Award for new Australian writing, and was shortlisted for the Patrick White Playwrights Award.
 Other work includes Milk (The Street Theatre), The Camel (Fringe at the Edge), Why Am I A Fish?
 (Short+Sweet) and Blue: A Misery Play (The Street Theatre).